-As we enter the 21st century, nutrition is increasingly being recognized as a major modulator of human development, function and disease prevention.
+Nutrition is increasingly being recognized as a major modulator of human development, function and disease prevention.
 Major gaps exist in our understanding of the mechanisms whereby nutritional regulatory processes occur.
 The program outlined herein describes plans to help fill these gaps through research in molecular nutrition, biochemistry, physiology, cell biology, nutritional epidemiology and public health.
-These plans take advantage of the fact that the Columbia Health Sciences campus is an extraordinary resource for students of nutrition.
+These plans take advantage of the fact that the Columbia University Medical Center campus is an extraordinary resource for students of nutrition.
 A tremendous amount of research in all fields of biomedicine and public health takes place on this campus.
 The Institute, as part of this enterprise, interacts with investigators in many fields and is able to give students access to the complete range of laboratories conducting research relevant to nutrition.
 At the same time, research by Institute faculty brings the field of nutrition ever closer to biomedical science as well as all medical and many public health fields, all represented at Columbia.

-We invite you to spend a few moments with us as we highlight the multiple training and research opportunities available in one of the most exciting places to study, the Institute of Human Nutrition at Columbia University.
+We invite you to spend a few moments with us as we highlight the multiple training and research opportunities available in the IHN, and look back on the past 60 years and see that the IHN at Columbia University iis one of the most exciting places to study.

 The mission of the Institute of Human Nutrition (IHN) is to provide outstanding academic, professional education, and training programs in human nutrition and conduct basic science and translational research on the role of nutrition in human health.
 The scope of the Institute’s programs includes projects, symposia and other initiatives for health practitioners, scientists, policy-makers, educators, and individuals that advance understanding of the importance of nutrition for individuals and populations worldwide.